nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 1. Editing a Client while all Clients are being shown

    1. Test case: `cedit 1 p/91234567` <br>
-      Expected: First contact is added to the list. <br>
+      Expected: First Client's details has been edited. <br>
-      Details of the added contact shown in the status message.
+      Details of the edited Client shown is in the status message.

    1. Other incorrect Add Client commands to try:
        `cedit 0 p/91234567` (index out of bound) <br>
-      Expected: Client is not edited.
+      Expected: Client details is not edited. <br>
       Error details are shown in the status message.

 ### 6.4 Deleting a Client

 1. Deleting a Client while all Clients are being shown

    1. Test case: `cdel 1` <br>
-      Expected: First contact is removed from the list. <br>
+      Expected: First Client is being deleted from the list. <br>
-      Details of the added contact shown in the status message.
+      Details of the deleted Client is shown in the status message.

 ### 6.5 Adding a Session